JoshDFN/chain-key-finance/README.md

 To deploy the project:

 1. Make sure your changes are committed and pushed to the repository
+   - You can use the included `update-github.sh` script to easily commit and push changes
+   - Run `./update-github.sh -m "Your commit message"` to commit and push
 2. Verify that the GitHub Actions workflow passes successfully
 3. Deploy from your local machine using the Makefile commands or DFX CLI

+For more information about the GitHub update script, see `update-github-readme.md`.

 ### Using the Makefile